kritika243/like-facebook/README.md

   <img src="https://github.com/kritika243/like-facebook/blob/main/public/app-shot.png" />
 </p>

-# Upcoming Features
+# What to expect in a few days

-- Register, Login for user
+- Creating a social media Rest API using Node.js
-- User can like-unlike posts
+- Combining API with the design

 ### Inspiration